josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 This picture is an abstract, in reality each action or station in the pipeline may well comprise several jobs of which only the accumulated successful result will trigger the next step.
 You decide, it's your pipeline.

-This commitment simply states that given that every bit of code belongs to _something_ and _everything_ needs to be verified to some extend, then every commit should kick off a pipeline in order to be verified.
+This commitment simply states that given that every bit of code belongs to _something_ and _everything_ needs to be verified to some extent, then every commit should kick off a pipeline in order to be verified.

 You may argue that the pipeline may become so fat and exhausting to execute that this can't be true.